McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

     $ nano stats.py

 Then add a line to the stats file.
-Something like `# mean function`, a pretend placeholder for a mean function we have already written.
+Something like `# mean function`, a pretend placeholder for a mean function we _have already written_.

-Next let's switch to a new branch to work on our median function, while leaving the current stats.py unaltered.
+Next let's switch to a new branch to work on our median function, while leaving the master stats.py unaltered.

 ### ![Exercise](pics/exercise.jpg) Exercise: Switch to a new branch